dannymagnus/CI_MS2_Space-Trek/README.md

 ![About page](docs/features/feature-about-iframe.png)

-- On desktop versions the visitor sees an iframe with a fully interactive solar system model where users can interact and explore the 3D model gaining knowledge about all the planets and moon in the solar system.
+- On desktop versions, the visitor sees an iframe with a fully interactive solar system model where users can interact and explore the 3D model gaining knowledge about all the planets and moons in the solar system.

 #### Solar System Planet model
 ![About page](docs/features/feature-about-planet-tool.png)

 -	On mobile devices the visitor sees an interactive solar system model with pop out modals containing planet information.
 Any planet can be selected and a modal will pop up with interesting planet facts.

-**Thess screen covers the following user stories:**
+**This screen covers the following user stories:**

 *3. As a first time user I want to be able to interactively increase my knowledge about space and the solar system.*

-### Feature 3: Quiz
+### Quiz

 The quiz page contains the following features:
 1. The registration screen